Skip to content

 NameTypeDescription

-my_aws.aws_access_key_idStringSets the aws_access_key_id for my_aws credentials.
+my_aws.aws_access_key_idstringSets the aws_access_key_id for my_aws credentials.

-my_aws.aws_secret_access_keyStringSets the aws_secret_access_key for my_aws credentials.
+my_aws.aws_secret_access_keystringSets the aws_secret_access_key for my_aws credentials.

-my_aws.aws_session_token StringSets the aws_session_token for my_aws credentials.
+my_aws.aws_session_tokenstringSets the aws_session_token for my_aws credentials.

-my_aws.region_nameStringSets the region_name for my_aws credentials.
+my_aws.region_namestringSets the region_name for my_aws credentials.

-my_okta.orgUrlStringSets the orgUrl for my_okta credentials.
+my_okta.orgUrlstringSets the orgUrl for my_okta credentials.

-my_okta.tokenStringSets the token for my_okta credentials.
+my_okta.tokenstringSets the token for my_okta credentials.

 Admin UI